ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 ## Word Clouds

-As mentioned earlier, we have used the Louvain algorithm [REF TODO] to partition the artists (our nodes) into communities.
+As mentioned earlier, we have used the Louvain algorithm [(ref)](https://arxiv.org/abs/0803.0476) to partition the artists (our nodes) into communities.
 We have 16 communities.
 In order to understand these communities better, i.e. what they represent, we can look at what is important to them.
 For this, we will be using the lyrics from each artists' albums.
-For each community, a select number of song lyrics of the artist's in that community are analyzed using the TFIDF score [REF TODO].
+For each community, a select number of song lyrics of the artist's in that community are analyzed using the TFIDF score [(ref)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 We have then used this to make word clouds of the communities lyrics.
 A select number of these can be seen below.

 ![alt text for screen readers](/wordcloud1.png)